kevin-montrose/LinqAF/README.md

 ## Optimizations

 LinqAF's primary purpose (besides scratching an intellectual itch) is to minimize the number of allocations LINQ-like code involves.
-Accordingly almost all operations are zero-allocation, with the exceptions of the `ToXXX`, `Distinct`, `Except`, `GroupJoin`, `Intersect`, `Join`, `OrderBy(Descending)`, `ThenBy(Descending)`, `Reverse`, and `Union` operations (and even then, certain cases will be zero allocation).
+Accordingly almost all operations are zero-allocation, with the exceptions of the `ToXXX`, `Distinct`, `Except`, `GroupJoin`, `Intersect`, `Join`, `OrderBy(Descending)`, `ThenBy(Descending)`, `Reverse`, `TakeLast`, `SkipLast`, and `Union` operations (and even then, certain cases will be zero allocation).

 LinqAF achieves this, in part, by representing all operations as structs and exploiting C#'s extensive duck-typing around LINQ and `foreach`.
 This blatently disregards the [official guidance on struct use](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct).

 Note that LinqAF does not change any of C#'s LINQ -> method rewrite rules, so allocations introduced as part of those will still occur.
 It is for this reason that I encourage the direct use of methods rather than [LINQ query keywords](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/query-keywords) (in all cases, not just with LinqAF) as that syntax makes allocations from intermediate objects and delegates explicit.

 LinqAF leverages the much more extensive type information it has available at compile time (compared to LINQ-to-Objects) to optimize numerous cases.
-For example, `Enumerable.Range(0, 100).Reverse()` is optimized into a `ReverseRangeEnumerable<int>` that does no allocations.
+For example, `Enumerable.Range(0, 100).Reverse()` is optimized into a `ReverseRangeEnumerable` that does no allocations.

 LinqAF also has a few alternative collection implementations that aim to allocate less than what LINQ-to-Objects would.